Iraq is in the midst of a political crisis that has raised fears of a return to sectarian bloodshed

 Al-Araji said he would submit the Sadrist proposal to the National Alliance, the dominant Shiite alliance that includes al-Maliki’s coalition.

 He said the Sadrist bloc made its decision for the sake of Iraqi unity.
-The bloc blamed al-Maliki’s government for failing to find a solution to the current political turmoil.
+The bloc blamed al-Maliki’s government for the failure to find a solution to the political turmoil.

 Al-Sadr said the crisis could tarnish the prime minister’s reputation and result in the consolidation of power with one-man rule.